neftyIT/mcbot/README.md

 4. Prometheus runs on port 9090 so ensure your firewall allows the port 9090.

+### Dirien's Minecraft Exporter

 #### 3. Setting up the Minecraft Node Exporter for Prometheus

 ### Minecraft Node Exporter
 The Minecraft Node Exporter being used was created by Dirien on Github.
-Please see below for the link to his repo for the MC Node Exporter for instructions on how to set it up and big thanks from myself as this helped me not have to create a custom node exporter!
+Please see below for the link to his repo for the MC Node Exporter for instructions on how to set it up or head to the config/minecraft_exporter directory to see his README.md and other information needed to help you set it up.
 [https://github.com/dirien/minecraft-prometheus-exporter]

 1. After setting up the MC Exporter, be sure to add the port 9150 to your firewall rules.

 2. Access https://localhost:9150/metrics to ensure you can see metrics from the MC Exporter.

+### Discord McBot

 #### 4. Setting up the Discord McBot

-1. Copy the invite link and add the bot to your Discord server.
+1. Copy the invite link and add the bot to your Discord server shown below:

 2. Create a channel on Discord and copy the channel ID.